 When the business owner takes an interest in the online presence of the company, it allows for a more personal interaction and business persona.
 This makes for a warm lead when trying to offer a product for sale, or earning a new client.
 Making the company “approachable” is the goal.

 It’s good to have an expert in charge of your social media campaign, or at least someone to coach you through it… but you still need to know what’s going on.
-So, for the head honcho’s out there who “have someone for that”, you still need to know what your business is sharing.
+So, for the head honchos out there who “have someone for that”, you still need to know what your business is sharing.
 Why?
-Because your clients, friends, reporters, anyone who is real and follows you, will most likely want to engage with you about “that post on Facebook…” Make sure you are prepared to answer.
+Because your clients, friends, reporters, and anyone who is real and follows you, will most likely want to engage with you about “that post on Facebook…” Make sure you are prepared to answer.

 A good social media manager will meet with you weekly or monthly to discuss the plan as well as the progress.
-They should share your monthly growth, ask about upcoming promotions, discuss how things are going among other things.
-This is the same concept as any brick and mortar business who meet with their team to discuss, analyze, and measure marketing efforts or opportunities for continued success of the organization.
+They should share your monthly growth, ask about upcoming promotions, and discuss how things are going among other things.
+This is the same concept as any brick and mortar business that meet with their team to discuss, analyze, and measure marketing efforts or opportunities for continued success of the organization.
 A good social media manager essentially becomes part of your team and is on the constant lookout for your best interest.

 A good social media manager understands a variety of strategies such as organic marketing, attraction marketing, knowing when to implement paid ads, and understanding how to communicate with your ideal client.
 They also seek out creative ways to continually utilize and promote your unique content.
-For example: it helps to have people calling the spa and booking appointments, or buying products – this is what pays your bills.
+For example, it helps to have people calling the spa and booking appointments, or buying products – this is what pays your bills.
 Promoting it on the platforms that reach potential clients on their phones is an effective way to increase conversions for less money than traditional advertising streams.

 The beauty industry is growing in a fast and inspiring way.
 Don’t waste time scrolling away on Facebook.
 With a Social Media Manager, you can more efficiently and effectively BOOST your network rather than waste your time and energy.
 Grow your confidence and your community, online and off, by adding a qualified Social Media Manager to your team.
-Not only will you get better results, you may also be able to enjoy your “free time.”
+Not only will you get better results, but you may also be able to enjoy your “free time.”
 What a concept!